 • Shortlisted candidates will need to supply a letter of support from their school principal supporting their application.

-• Successful applicants will be notified in May 2023.
+• Successful applicants will be notified in May 2024.

-1. A keen interest in maths and science with a desire to explore engineering or IT as a career.
+1. A keen interest in maths and science with a desire to explore engineering or IT as a career

 • Why are you recommending this student?